duckietown/dt-duckiebot-interface/.github/pull_request_template.md

 ## FOR THE REVIEWERS
 __IMPORTANT:__ DO NOT CHANGE THIS SECTION!

-- [ ] Functionality (is the change necessary and is it implemented in the most appropriate way): @reviewer
+- [ ] Functionality (is the change necessary and is it implemented in the most appropriate way): @liampaull or @afdaniele
-- [ ] Integration testing (verify the tests and run additional if necessary): @reviewer
+- [ ] Integration testing (verify the tests and run additional if necessary): @?
-- [ ] Code style compliance: @reviewer
+- [ ] Code style compliance: @gibernas
 - [ ] Documentation compliance: @aleksandarpetrov

 _To the reviewers:_ If you deem necessary, request code edits, more tests, documentation update, or additional reviewing. __Do not review your own code!__

-_PR Template, last edit 9 Aug 2019_
+_PR Template, last edit 23 Aug 2019_